-I am a Postdoctoral Fellow at the East Asia Center of the University of Virginia.
-Previously, I was a postdoctoral fellow at the Center for the Study of Contemporary China at the University of Pennsylvania.
+I am an Assistant Professor at the Department of Government and International Affairs, Lingnan University in Hong Kong.
+Previously, I was a postdoctoral fellow at the Center for the Study of Contemporary China at the University of Pennsylvania and East Asia Center at the University of Virginia.
 My research focuses on authoritarian politics, comparative political economy, and Chinese bureaucracy and governance.
 I am interested in using high-frequency and geo-located data to analyze political decision-making.
 My work has been featured in the Wall Street Journal, Associated Press, Bloomberg, The Economist, and other outlets.

 I earned my Ph.D. in Political Science and M.A. in Economics from Duke University.
 Before that, I completed my undergraduate studies at the University of Warwick.